queryluke/masseffect-5e/static/data/backgrounds/doctor.md

 __Feature: House Calls__.
 Your talents make you highly sought after, particularly in regions or communities with little access to medicine.
 Those who recognize you as a doctor may request your services, and may offer you a reward in return should you choose to provide services for them.
-You might be able to receive free or discounted food and lodging, or gain access to normally off-limits locations by leveraging your position as a doctor if your services are needed.
+You might be able to receive free or discounted food and lodging or gain access to normally off-limits locations by leveraging your position as a doctor if your services are needed.

 <div class="hr"></div>